Category:

 What is Seasonal Demand Forecasting?

-• Back-to-school season means an increase in sales of technology, school supplies, clothing, and dorm supplies.
+• Back-to-school: Back-to-school season means an increase in the sales of technology, school supplies, clothing, and dorm supplies.

-• Many fashion items have distinct seasons that you need to consider.
+• Fashion seasons: Many clothing items have distinct seasons that you need to consider.

-• Sales of some recreational or leisure items fluctuate throughout the year.
+• Recreational items: The sales of some recreational and leisure items fluctuate throughout the year.
+For example, camping gear might be more in demand in the summertime.

 Pay careful attention to your seasonal stock and which items customers are most likely to need at different times of the year.
 Your seasonal stock will depend on your business’s unique inventory.

-As you forecast seasonal demand and the needs of your customers, it’s critical that you look at your own supply chain.
-In many cases, you may need to make allowances for slower-than-usual shipping times or increased strain shipping experts, which may result in shortages.
-By paying careful attention to supply chain challenges, you can better prepare for the needs of your customers and ensure that you’re ready for coming increases in sales.
+As you forecast seasonal demand and the needs of your customers, you must look at your supply chain to properly plan your inventory.
+In many cases, you may need to make allowances for slower-than-usual shipping times during certain seasons, for example.
+By paying careful attention to supply chain challenges and needs, you can better prepare for the needs of your customers and ensure that you’re ready for increases in sales.

-A look at historic seasonal demand can help give you a reasonable idea of what sales may look like in the current year, but it can’t tell the whole story.
+Historic seasonal demand data can help give you a reasonable idea of what sales may look like in the current year, but it won’t tell you the whole story.
 Current trends, shortages, and consumer needs can have a heavy impact on spending and the inventory you may need to have on hand.
-For example, technology sales went up during pandemic years, catching many retailers by surprise.
-Parents and workers alike needed the means to connect virtually, and many households invested in the technology to make that easier.
-Fashion sales also changed dramatically during stay-at-home orders, when more people turned to comfortable clothes and athletic wear instead of the usual office fashions.
+Even social media can greatly impact shopping habits, with more than half of consumers saying they purchased something after seeing an influencer use it.

 By including information about current trends in your seasonal demand forecasting, you can get a better idea of what sales will likely look like in the coming season, allowing you to prepare your inventory more effectively.

-Where possible, you need an automated process for your seasonal demand forecasting.
-You need software that will look at current trends and demands, historic seasonal changes, and other information about your overall sales and incorporate that information into a comprehensive look at what your seasonal needs will most likely look like in the coming year.
-By automating the process, you take a lot of the guesswork out of your seasonal inventory needs.
-Your platform can tell you what you need, when you need to order, and when you may need to adjust your plans to supply chain challenges or find a new source for some of the raw materials you need.
-Automating the process will also ensure that you receive critical reminders when you need to order seasonal items—a process that, this year, may need to take place earlier than usual.
+By using advanced seasonal demand forecasting tools, you take a lot of the guesswork out of the equation for your seasonal inventory needs.
+Your demand forecasting platform can tell you what you need, when you need to order it, and when you may need to adjust your plans.
+Automating the process will also ensure that you receive critical reminders when you need to order seasonal items.

 Free EBOOK Download